-- 1. Every effort should be made to ensure that the lyrics of the music are appropriate for all audience members. - 2.
-Timing will begin with the first choreographed movement or note of the music and end with the last choreographed movement or note of music whichever comes last. - 3.
-If a team exceeds the time limit, a penalty will be assessed for each violation.
-One (1) point deduction for 5-10 seconds and three (3) point deduction for 11 seconds and over per judge. - 4.
-Because penalties are severe, it is recommended that all teams time their performance several times prior to competition and leave several seconds cushion to allow for variations in sound equipment. - 5.
-Each team has to send his/her music in advanced or bring it to the championship on a USB-stick. - 6.
-In order to keep the competition on time, teams must enter the performance floor as quickly as possible.
+- A. Every effort shall be made to ensure that the lyrics of the music are appropriate for all audience members. - B. Timing of each portion will begin with the first choreographed motion or note of the music, and end with the last choreographed motion or note of the music whichever comes last.

+- C. If a team exceeds the time limit, a penalty will be assessed for each violation.
+One (1) point deduction for five (5) to ten (10) seconds and three (3) points for eleven (11) seconds and above, per judge. - D. Because penalties are severe it is recommended that all teams times their performance several times prior to a competition and leave several seconds cushion to allow for variations in sound equipment. - E. Each team has to send their music in advance and bring it to the championship on a USB stick/phone/Ipod.
+Each team shall have a representative play their music at the music table. - F. In order to keep competition on time, teams must enter the performance floor as quickly as possible.
 Teams will have limited time to enter the floor and start their routine.
-Elaborate choreographed entrances are not allowed. - 7.
-Teams are required to follow the BCF Music Copyrights Educational Initiative available at: https://www.belgiancheer.be/nl/muziek-licentie - 8.
-Teams must be able to provide proof of licensing during the registration at the Championships. - 9.
-All teams entering confirm that they have read and understood the BCF Music Copyrights and all sound recordings used. - 10.
-If a team does not have proof of music licensing available when asked, they will be allowed to perform to an optional approved track of music or a track with counts (provided by BCF) or can count verbally; otherwise they will be disqualified from the competition.
+Elaborate choreographed entrances are not allowed.
+One (1) point deduction for five (5) to ten (10) seconds and three (3) points for eleven (11) seconds and above, per judge.